amitkgupta/amitkgupta.github.io/source/_posts/2014-06-30-app-placement-in-cloud-foundry-diego-a-classical-optimization-problem.markdown

 ### Actual Problem

 The **actual** problem is to express an objective function that captures the business requirements, and then find a near-optimal solution efficiently.
-Furthermore, any solution must take into account that the data in a Rep's bid can change in the course of an auction it's participating in, since it maybe participating in multiple simultaneous auctions.
+Furthermore, any solution must take into account that the data in a Rep's bid can change in the course of an auction it's participating in, since it may be participating in multiple simultaneous auctions.
 For instance, a Rep might report having 4096MB free memory simultaneously in many different auctions.
-If it wins one of the auctions and agrees to start a 512MB app instance, then its original bid in any of the auctions that haven't been decided yet is somewhat invalid, since it now only has 3584MB free.
+If it wins one of the auctions and agrees to start a 512MB app instance, then its original bid in any of the auctions that haven't been decided yet is based on old information, since it now only has 3584MB free.

 ### Meta-Constraints